5 Strategies to Find Your Soul Therapist

 First Time Seeking Therapy?

-No prior experience, no problem.
+Don’t stress if you haven’t been in therapy before.
 Reflect on past relationships, what helps you open up, what makes you shut down, and use those insights to guide your first therapy experience.

 Questions To Ask On A Consult Call